RockInMyHead/tele-insight-ai-pulse/README.md

 Simply open [Lovable](https://lovable.dev/projects/1adf9438-a94f-427a-a055-b2f31351c50c) and click on Share -> Publish.

+## Environment variables

+Create a `.env` file based on `.env.example` and provide your OpenAI API key to enable Telegram channel analysis.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!